dseguy/changedBehavior/behavior/return_reference_on_void.rst

 ______
 .. code-block:: output

-   fooPHP Notice:  Only variable references should be returned by reference in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 6
+   fooPHP Notice:  Only variable references should be returned by reference in /codes/return_reference_on_void.php on line 6

-   Notice: Only variable references should be returned by reference in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 6
+   Notice: Only variable references should be returned by reference in /codes/return_reference_on_void.php on line 6

 After
 ______
 .. code-block:: output

-   PHP Deprecated:  Returning by reference from a void function is deprecated in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 3
+   PHP Deprecated:  Returning by reference from a void function is deprecated in /codes/return_reference_on_void.php on line 3

-   Deprecated: Returning by reference from a void function is deprecated in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 3 fooPHP Notice:  Only variable references should be returned by reference in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 6
+   Deprecated: Returning by reference from a void function is deprecated in /codes/return_reference_on_void.php on line 3 fooPHP Notice:  Only variable references should be returned by reference in /codes/return_reference_on_void.php on line 6

-   Notice: Only variable references should be returned by reference in /Users/famille/Desktop/changedBehavior/codes/return_reference_on_void.php on line 6
+   Notice: Only variable references should be returned by reference in /codes/return_reference_on_void.php on line 6

 PHP version change: 9.0
+Error Messages
+______________

+Returning by reference from a void function is deprecated